BladeRunnerJS/brjs-site/_posts/2014-09-05-using-angularjs-with-bladerunnerjs.md

 ## Using the BRJS toolkit

 The BRJS toolkit comes with an [executable CLI](http://bladerunnerjs.org/docs/use/commandline/) that provide you with everything you need to automate common tasks when building BRJS apps.
 This includes scaffolding your app, a development server, running your blades in isolation in [workbenches](http://bladerunnerjs.org/docs/concepts/workbenches/), [running tests](http://bladerunnerjs.org/docs/use/running_tests/), running your full app and more.
-The CLI can be found within the `BladeRunnerJS/sdk/` directory.
+The [CLI](http://bladerunnerjs.org/docs/use/commandline/) can be found within the `BladeRunnerJS/sdk/` directory.
 Execute `./brjs help` to find out more.

 In order to follow the rest of the tutorial you'll need to download BRJS v0.12 or later:

-<center><a class="btn btn-success" role="button" aria-label="~50 MB" href="https://github.com/BladeRunnerJS/brjs/releases/tag/v0.12">
+<center><a class="btn btn-success" role="button" aria-label="52 MB" href="https://github.com/BladeRunnerJS/brjs/releases/tag/v0.12">
-	<span class="glyphicon glyphicon-arrow-down"></span> BladeRunnerJS-v0.12.zip
+	<span class="glyphicon glyphicon-arrow-down"></span> BladeRunnerJS-v0.12.0-gbf2529e.zip
 </a></center>

 ## Create the Todo App